immich-app/immich/docs/docs/features/ml-hardware-acceleration.md

 1. If you do not already have it, download the latest [`hwaccel.ml.yml`][hw-file] file and ensure it's in the same folder as the `docker-compose.yml`.
 2. In the `docker-compose.yml` under `immich-machine-learning`, uncomment the `extends` section and change `cpu` to the appropriate backend.
-3. Still in `immich-machine-learning`, add one of -[armnn, cuda, openvino] to the `image` section's tag at the end of the line.
+3. Still in `immich-machine-learning`, add one of -[armnn, cuda, rocm, openvino] to the `image` section's tag at the end of the line.
 4. Redeploy the `immich-machine-learning` container with these updated settings.

 ### Confirming Device Usage

 You can confirm the device is being recognized and used by checking its utilization.
-There are many tools to display this, such as `nvtop` for NVIDIA or Intel and `intel_gpu_top` for Intel.
+There are many tools to display this, such as `nvtop` for NVIDIA or Intel, `intel_gpu_top` for Intel, and `radeontop` for AMD.

 You can also check the logs of the `immich-machine-learning` container.
 When a Smart Search or Face Detection job begins, or when you search with text in Immich, you should either see a log for `Available ORT providers` containing the relevant provider (e.g. `CUDAExecutionProvider` in the case of CUDA), or a `Loaded ANN model` log entry without errors in the case of ARM NN.